 When I think of big turkey dinners, I think of stuffing.
 It has always been my favorite part, the dish that I look forward to.
 And, while I have tried many different recipes and variations in my side dishes over the years, I never veered too far away from my mom’s tried and true bread-based recipe.
-This led to quite the conundrum this year, when I committed to cooking a purely paleo Thanksgiving dinner.
+This led to quite the conundrum once I committed to cooking a purely paleo Thanksgiving dinner.
 I scoured the internet for paleo stuffing recipes but found nuts to be a universal ingredient.
 This wouldn’t work for me because my mother-in-law is visiting us this year and she is extremely allergic to nuts.
 So I had to think…

-It took quite alot of contemplation to arrive at mushrooms and eggplant as the chief ingredients for this stuffing.
+It took quite a lot of contemplation to arrive at mushrooms and eggplant as the chief ingredients for this stuffing.
 I banked on the fact that they were vegetable sponges, used in other recipes to absorb the flavors around them.
 It worked perfectly.
 They held their shape and flavor while also absorbing the fat and juices and flavor from the turkey itself.
-The end result was a moist, textured, ridiculously delicious stuffing… the best stuffing I have ever had.
+The end result was a moist, textured, ridiculously delicious stuffing… the best stuffing I have ever had!

 A note on the ingredients: I used an assortment of mushrooms for this dish, and while the flavor and texture was delightful, I don’t think it is strictly necessary for this stuffing to work.
 In other words, use your favorite mushrooms and don’t be afraid to go cheap and use 2 lbs of regular old white or cremini mushrooms.
-I do recommend buying good quality bacon and butter from pasture-fed cows.
+I do recommend buying good quality bacon and butter from grassfed cows.
 The high quality fats are one of the reasons this stuffing is so wonderful (and guilt free!).